jadijadi/lpic1book/1073_localisation_and_internationalisation.md

 > UTF-8 and other encodings will be discussed a bit later in this chapter

-Other variables tell the system how to show different things based on localization systems.
+Other variables tell the system how to show different things based on localisation systems.
 For example if we change the LC_TIME to "en_GB.UTF-8" the time will be printed in Great Britain format from that moment on.

 Another important settings is `LC_ALL`.
 It can be used to change **ALL** settings.
 If you do a `export LC_ALL=fa_IR.UTF-8`, all the settings will be set to that one, with no exception.
 It is always possible to `unset LC_ALL`.